 - You Are What You Eat – Remove red meat and processed foods from your diet, this modification improves body odor.
 Perspiring excess minerals and healthy waste doesn’t result in offensive odor.

-- Your Cycle – After your body adjusts to being chemical-free, you may find that around your menstrual cycle you will perspire a bit more and the smell may be a bit noticeable.
+- Your Cycle – After your body adjusts to being chemical-free, you may find that around your menstrual cycle you will perspire a bit more.
 This is normal and natural deodorants can take care of it easily.

 In order to share the best options available, we enlisted the extremely knowledgeable staff at Rising Tide Natural Market.
 Rising Tide is a leader in healthy living.
 They opened their doors before organic chain markets existed.
 Their best advice: the simpler the better.
 Like healthy food, look for deodorants with the fewest ingredients, which are recognizable as natural.

 “People often turn to natural deodorants after cancer.
 It’s unfortunate that it takes something so terrible to finally make a change.”

 Schmidt’s is Lilian’s absolute favorite product for sweat and odor protection.
 The award-winning formulas are created with ingredients derived from minerals and plants.

 “The ingredient of Tea Tree oil seems to work well for heavy sweat-ers.
 Tea Tree has antiseptic and anti-fungal properties”

 Nourish Organics uses a blend of cornstarch and plant enzymes to prevent odor.
 It’s a great for product for sensitive skin because the ingredients include shea and cocoa butters.